Grey heron: Predators and parasites

-Being large birds with powerful beaks, grey herons have few predators as adults, but the eggs and young are more vulnerable.
-The adult birds do not usually leave the nest unattended, but may be lured away by marauding crows or kites.
+Being large birds with powerful beaks, grey herons have few predators as adults, but white-tailed eagles, golden eagles and more rarely Eurasian goshawks will take them as prey.
+The eggs and young are more vulnerable; the adult birds do not usually leave the nest unattended, but may be lured away by marauding crows or kites.
 A dead grey heron found in the Pyrenees is thought to have been killed by an otter.
 The bird may have been weakened by harsh winter weather causing scarcity of its prey.